soopertramp/MySQL-Assignments/README.md

 </details>
 <br>

-### 22- write a query to get category wise sales of orders that were not returned
+### 22- write a query to get category wise sales of orders that were not returned :question:

 <details><summary>
 :arrow_forward: View Answer